ctrlcctrlv/QKeysOnScreen/README.md

 configured.
 You can change the font, color, window size, divider, ignored keys, and fadeout behavior.
 If you can think of more useful options, please open a GitHub issue.

+QKeysOnConsole has no options as yet but may some day.

 ## Dependencies